isblab/IMP_Toolbox/af_pipeline/README.md

 af.save_rigid_bodies_pdb(rigid_bodies)
 ```

+Check the following examples in the examples directory for usage.
+- `extract_af_rigid_bodies.py`

 #### Note
 Currently the this method is preferred over `get_high_confidence_region_from_AF2.py`.
 That is, getting domains based on PAE first and then filtering for plDDDT is slightly better because,
 the former script only considers the split of the domains at the borders of confident residue stretch (pLDDT>=70).
 So, a domain boundary within such a stretch will be missed.